Code-Institute-Submissions/Cuisine/README.md

 2. Users have tested the site and provided feedback:
   * **Ex:** "Searching for recipes was a little confusing, I didn't know why the 2nd dropdown appeared" This was solved by adding bold font to the prompt, making it easier to read/understand.

-3. The site was tested accross all screen sizes.
+3. The site was tested across all screen sizes.

 Issues:
 * The author is not yet skilled in automated testing, and as such was unable to adhere to a test driven development approach.